zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 ~~~~
 @@@ ruby

 	it "should always have the array within the array length of 3" do
 		@show_board.board.each { |array| array.length.should == 3 }
 	end
 ~~~~

 ~~~~
 @@@ ruby
-TicTacToe$ bundle exec rspec spec
+	TicTacToe$ bundle exec rspec specify
 	Rack::File headers parameter replaces cache_control after Rack 1.5.
 	...

 	Finished in 0.01379 seconds
 	3 examples, 0 failures
 ~~~~

 # Now that we have the details of our board, let's establish the details of placing a player onto the board

 ~~~~
 @@@ ruby

 	describe "assign_player_position" do
 		it "should establish a position on the board, using 'x' or 'o'" do
 			p = @show_board.assign_player_position('x', 0, 1)
-		p.should == @show_board.board[0][0]
+			p.should == @show_board.board[0][1]
 		end
 	end

 ~~~~

 running test...

 ~~~~
 @@@ ruby

 	TicTacToe$ bundle exec rspec spec/models/
 	Rack::File headers parameter replaces cache_control after Rack 1.5.
 	...F

 	Failures:

   	1) Board assign_player_position should establish a position on the board, using 'x' or 'o'
      	Failure/Error: p.should == @show_board.board[0][0]
        		expected: nil
             got: "x" (using ==)

 ~~~~

 !SLIDE